Endless Forms Most Beautiful (book): Reception

 "Kipling would be riveted": the book explains how animals actually acquired the features that Rudyard Kipling wrote about in his 1902 Just So Stories, such as "How the Elephant got his Trunk".

 The evolutionary biologist Lewis Wolpert, writing in American Scientist, called Endless Forms Most Beautiful "a beautiful and very important book."
 He summarized the message of the book with the words "As Darwin's theory made clear, these multitudinous forms developed as a result of small changes in offspring and natural selection of those that were better adapted to their environment.
 Such variation is brought about by alterations in genes that control how cells in the developing embryo behave.
 Thus one cannot understand evolution without understanding its fundamental relation to development of the embryo."
 Wolpert noted that Carroll intended to explain evo-devo, and "has brilliantly achieved what he set out to do."

-The evolutionary biologist Jerry Coyne, writing in Nature, described the book as for the interested lay reader, and called it "a paean to recent advances in developmental genetics, and what they may tell us about the evolutionary process."
+The evolutionary biologist Jerry Coyne, writing in Nature, described the book as being aimed at the interested lay reader, and called it "a paean to recent advances in developmental genetics, and what they may tell us about the evolutionary process."
 For him, the centrepiece was "the unexpected discovery that the genes that control the body plans of all bilateral animals, including worms, insects, frogs and humans, are largely identical.
 These are the 'homeobox' (Hox) genes".
 He called Carroll a leader in the field and an "adept communicator", but admits to "feeling uncomfortable" when Carroll sets out his personal vision of the field "without admitting that large parts of that vision remain controversial."
 Coyne pointed out that the idea that the "'regulatory gene' is the locus of evolution" dates back to Roy Britten and colleagues around 1970, but was still weakly supported by observation or experiment.
 He granted that chimps and humans are almost 99% identical at DNA level, but points out that "humans and chimps have different amino-acid sequences in at least 55% of their proteins, a figure that rises to 95% for humans and mice.
 Thus we can't exclude protein-sequence evolution as an important reason why we lack whiskers and tails."
 He also noted that nearly half of human protein-coding genes do not have homologues in fruit flies, so one could argue the opposite of Carroll's thesis and claim that "evolution of form is very much a matter of teaching old genes to make new genes."